Switzerland

-Health and Safety in Switzerland
+Health Care, Disease Control, Crime and Safety in Switzerland

 Switzerland’s health system meets the important goals of good health outcomes and universal health coverage, but these successes come at a high financial cost.
 The Swiss healthcare system compares well with other OECD countries.
 It has universal health-insurance coverage, permitting access to a broad range of modern medical services, and patients are largely satisfied with the health care they receive.